GA-Dallas/The_FERN_Stack/README.md

 2. Use the Google Firebase Real Time Database (RTDB) and Authentication
 3. Learn how to reference Google Firebase documentation

-...and most importantly, we should now have a preliminary understanding of Google Firebase and how to use it with React
+...and most importantly, we should now have a preliminary understanding of Google Firebase and how to use it with React.

+There are several items referenced above, but feel free to check out the higher-level references below:

 ### References:
 - [Google Firebase](https://firebase.google.com/)